+Model diversity emerges from the random initialization of each network at the start of training as well as the randomness from the mini-batch sampling that occurs during training via stochastic gradient descent.

 Deep ensembles are preferable to Bayesian NNs (BNNs) \cite{murphy2023probabilistic}, which are another common tool for quantifying uncertainty in deep learning, for two reasons.
 Firstly they require minimal changes to the standard NN training process and their training is easily scalable via parallelization since each network in the ensemble can be trained completely independently.
 Secondly BNNs face the same computational problem as Bayesian inference in general i.e. the intractability of computing the posterior distribution over model parameters exactly \cite{murphy2023probabilistic, lakshminarayanan2017simple}.
-In fact due to the large number of parameters in NNs standard Bayesian sampling methods like MCMC are often too computationally expensive to use for BNN training and methods such as variation inference, which are faster but have weaker theoretical guarantees compared to MCMC, must be used \cite{gawlikowski2023survey}.
+In fact due to the large number of parameters in NNs standard Bayesian sampling methods like MCMC are often too computationally expensive to use for BNN training and methods such as variational inference, which are faster but have weaker theoretical guarantees compared to MCMC, must be used \cite{gawlikowski2023survey}.